Docs · Agents

 Atlas, the omnichannel agent.

 Atlas is the coordinator.
 He doesn't send anything himself, he decides who sends what next when a contact is moving through a multi-channel flow.
-Mira opens on LinkedIn, Eli emails, Vance calls, and Atlas threads the three so no prospect gets hit twice and nobody hounds someone who's already replied.
+Mira opens on LinkedIn, Eli emails, Theo demos calls, and Atlas threads the three so no prospect gets hit twice and nobody hounds someone who's already replied.

 Quick facts